NagulamalyalaSravankumar/Amazon.demopage/README.md

 # Amazon.demopage
-This is my second project using html and css, it was a nice experience in my journey of web development.
+This is a project using html and css, it was a nice experience in my journey of web development.